 Important is the fact that most news reports fail to mention the non-scientific weaknesses in the proposal.
 To the contrary, they imply that officials ignored the “experts.”
 The New York Times even suggested that it was an anti-science political decision.
 In fact, officials adhered to their duty.
 In short, the medical evience did not support the proposed change.
 So they properly rejected the proposal.

 - 12 ounce can or bottle of beer.

 - Five ounce glass of dinner wine.

-Many countries define moderation at much higher levels of consumption.
+Many countries define moderation at much higher levels of drinking.
 This reflects the long temperance history of the U.S. Even today, almost one in five U.S. adults favors making all alcohol drinking illegal.
 That is, for everyone of any age.
 For any purpose.
 Or at any time.